stark1tty/awesome-PhD/README.md

 - [IMPORTANCE OF STUPIDIY IN ACADEMIC RESEARCH](https://journals.biologists.com/jcs/article/121/11/1771/30038/The-importance-of-stupidity-in-scientific-research): You read that right.
 - [SCIENTIFIC KNOWLEDGE IS DROWNING IN A FLOOD OF RESEARCH](https://massivesci.com/articles/chaos-in-the-brickyard-comic-matteo-farinella/): A comic about the problems with the -omics, illustrated by Matteo Farinella
 - [SUPPOSE I WANT TO KILL A LOT OF PILOTS](https://newsletter.butwhatfor.com/p/invert-always-invert-avoid-failure): An easy to digest read about [anticipatory failure determination](https://www.npd-solutions.com/afd.html).
 Rather than asking to look for a cause of a failure, it reverses the problem by asking to view the failure of interest as the intended consequence and try to devise ways to assure that the failure always happens reliably.
+- [THE STRUCTURE OF SCIENTIFIC REVOLUTIONS](https://www.lri.fr/~mbl/Stanford/CS477/papers/Kuhn-SSR-2ndEd.pdf): PDF of the classic History iof of Science work by Thomas Kuhn.
+Read more [here](https://en.wikipedia.org/wiki/The_Structure_of_Scientific_Revolutions#:~:text=Kuhn%20argued%20for%20an%20episodic,science%20leads%20to%20new%20paradigms.).
 - [WE NEED TO TALK ABOUT READING](https://thesiswhisperer.com/2018/05/23/we-need-to-talk-about-reading/): Academics, under pressure to conform to performance metrics, have produced more and more reading material.
 All this busy writing has resulted in the creation of a reading mountain, so large it is a sincere threat to our ability to do our jobs.
 Related: [The Active Skim: Efficient Reading as a Moral Challenge in Postgraduate Education](https://journals.sagepub.com/doi/abs/10.1177/0092055X17697770)

+#### News & Blogs
+- [NATURE CAREERS](https://www.nature.com/careers): Articles and advice from the journal Nature about academic life.
+- [REASEARCHBUZZ](https://researchbuzz.me/): News and resources about search engines, databases, social media, and more.
+- [THE CHRONICLE OF HIGHER EDUCATION](https://www.chronicle.com/): News, advice and trends in academia and higher education.
+- [THE THESIS WHISPERER](https://thesiswhisperer.com/): The Thesis Whisperer is a well-established, popular blog written by Professor Inger Mewburn, director of researcher development at The Australian National University.

 ### Accessibility and Inclusion